 If you're unsure whether you must pay the AMT, speak with your tax advisor.
-You also can determine your status by completing the AMT calculation the IRS provides on Form 6251 or by using tax software.
+You also can determine your status by completing the AMT calculation provided by the IRS on Form 6251 or by using appropriate tax software.

 Avoiding the AMT should not be your primary investment goal.
 However, if you are concerned about the effects of the tax, here are a few simple steps you can take to minimize your exposure:

 Choose municipal bonds carefully.
 Not all municipal bonds offer AMT-free interest.
 For example, the interest on some private-activity municipal bonds is subject to the tax.
 Check your fund's prospectus to see if a portion of its income comes from these bonds.